 In this post I am going to mention about how to synchronise the the Gmail attachments with your GoogleDrive account.
-Suppose you are reading a Gmail message on your mobile, the message contains one or more file attachments, you apply a label (say GoogleDrive) to that message and automatically all those attachments are saved to one of the folders on your Google Drive.
+Suppose you are reading a Gmail message on your mobile, the message contains one or more file attachments, you apply a label (say Google Drive) to that message and automatically all those attachments are saved to one of the folders on your Google Drive.

-Save Gmail Attachments in Google Drive
+Save Gmail Attachments on Google Drive

-- Open the sheet and you should see a new Gmail menu – click Initialize and grant the necessary permissions.
+- Open the sheet and you should see a new Gmail menu – click “Initialise” and grant the necessary permissions.
 This is your sheet (see source code) and you are not sharing your Google credentials or data with anyone else.

-Here’s how the program works.
-The Google sheet will monitor your Gmail mailbox in the background (every two minutes) and as soon as it finds any message that has a label GoogleDrive, it will automatically save all the attachments in that message to the Gmail folder on your actual Google Drive which has labeled as Google Drive.
+The Google sheet will monitor your Gmail mailbox in the background (every two minutes) and it will automatically save all the attachments in that message to the Gmail folder on your actual Google Drive which has labeled as Google Drive.

 Open the same sheet in Google Docs, go to Tools –> Script Editor and then choose Resources –> Current Script Triggers.
 Change the value of Minutes timer from “Every 5 minutes” to say “Every 15 minutes”.